nodejs/node-convergence-archive/DEPRECATION.md

 ## Stage 2

-1. During the third month since the release of the deprecated API, the API should be deleted.
+1. During the next major release since the release of the deprecated API, the API should be deleted.
 The related issue from step 5 stage 1 is closed.
 2. The API documentation is updated to reflect that the API functionality has been deleted.
 3. Release notes are created to guide developers on the breaking change and how to upgrade.